How a Charlotte Car Accident Attorney Can Help Your Case

 Distracted Driving in Charlotte Car Accident Cases

-A very large percent of traffic collisions are caused by distracted drivers.
+A very large percentage of traffic collisions are caused by distracted drivers.
 Some of the most common forms of distraction include texting, talking on the phone, eating or drinking, reaching for something, attending to children, talking to a passenger, staring out the side window, or just plain daydreaming.
 People often forget that when they are behind the wheel of a car, they are not sitting down in their living room, they are going, potentially, 70 miles per hour mere feet away from other steel boxes that each weigh two-tons.
 Drivers must remain vigilant at all times, or suffer the consequences of injuring or killing another and being held responsible.

 Aggressive and Reckless Driving in Charlotte Car Accident Cases